top of page

 Location: Remote

-Eligibility: High-school students can apply
+Eligibility: High school students can apply

+Meaningful Teens offers internships and volunteer opportunities for high school students across its welfare and education programs across the world.
+A few programs that you can contribute to are Project Speak Together, Project Diversidad, Project Ying Wen, and Project Udaan.
 These projects reach women, children, and members of underrepresented and under-resourced communities and assist them with grammar, speaking exercises, literacy workshops, and tutoring lessons.
-You can contribute to any of these projects (as well as multiple upcoming ones) for a few hours every week to make a change and learn from your experiences.
+You can contribute to any of these projects (as well as multiple upcoming ones) for a few hours every week.

 Cost: No cost, no stipend is provided